KenKundert/avendesora/doc/index.rst

     > avendesora browse fastrak

-This the :ref:`browse <browse command>`.
+This runs the :ref:`browse <browse command>` command, which opens the URL for the account in your web browser.
 You can shorten *browse* to *b* (the most common *Avendesora* commands have one or two character aliases).
 Running that command opens your browser if it is not already open, and navigates to the FasTrak URL.
 Generally you would run this command directly from your window manager, which allows you to navigate to your account without opening a shell.